gatsbyjs/gatsby/docs/blog/2018-12-26-develop-and-deploy-your-own-gatsby-monorepo-app/index.md

 Do the same for your shop url, commit and push.
 Congrats!

-### Conclusion
+### Thanks for reading!

 You should now be able to access the site and navigate easily between your shop and your blog.
 Great job!
 If things didn’t work out quite as planned then don’t sweat it.
 This tutorial is made of tiny moving parts which make for loads of opportunities for things to go wrong.
-I’ll try to make myself available to answer any messages left in the comments regarding any issues you come across.

-### Thanks for reading!

-Adding to your arsenal of web architecture tools is an excellent way of improving your capabilities as a developer or engineer.
-Monorepos aren’t perfect but it might just work for your next project.
-Good luck.

 If you enjoyed the article then please reach out to me on [twitter](https://twitter.com/andricokaroulla?lang=en)!

-I also have a variety of JavaScript related articles [here](https://medium.com/@andricokaroulla)
+You can find a variety of JavaScript related articles [here](https://medium.com/@andricokaroulla)

 I'm also running a [Gatsby workshop](https://www.eventbrite.com/e/gatsbyjs-workshop-develop-and-deploy-your-own-blog-tickets-52432622385?aff=GatsbyBlog) in London, February 2019.